Spean Toap (Oddar Meanchey)

 It still features remnants of its beautiful decorated balustrade and naga end caps that would have been such a sight for the traveler or pilgrim back almost 1000 years ago.
 There would have been no doubt in their mind that they were entering a great empire and the land of the gods.

-The modern sealed bitumen road diverts around the eastern side of the site but the road across Spean Toap and the adjacent two bridges of Spean Memay and Spean Tbong is in excellent condition as of late 2021.
-Mentioning the nearby bridge to the south, on one side at least there appears to be a linear line of laterite indicating maybe the two bridges were connected by some supplementary structure.
+The modern sealed bitumen road diverts around the eastern side of the site while the ancient road with its series of bridges including Spean Memay and Spean Tbong is preserved for visitors.
+Mentioning the nearby bridge to the south, Spean Memay, on one side at least there appears to be a linear line of laterite indicating maybe the two bridges were connected by some supplementary structure.

 During the wet season (as pictured) not a lot of the grand tall arches will be visible but come dry season they will be in full sight.
 The local authorities have done some great work here, recently restoring sections of the bridge and clearing shrubs making it a very nice place to visit.
 There is also a nice shaded area for picnicking here, toilets, and just a 500m to the northeast is Prohm Kel Temple (also best visited in the dry season) and the two nearby bridges mentioned earlier.
 Getting here is easy with good bitumen roads all the way from major cities such as Siem Reap.